tim-pipi/tp/docs/DeveloperGuide.md

 1. Test case: <br>
    Expected:

-1. Other incorrect delete commands to try: <br>
+1. Other incorrect `sort` commands to try: <br>
    Expected:

 ### Deleting an `internApplication`

 1. Prerequisites: List all `internApplication`s using the `list` command.
    Multiple `internApplication`s in the list.

 1. Test case: `delete 1`<br>
-       Expected: First intern application is deleted from the list.
+   Expected: First `internApplication` is deleted from the list.
    Details of the deleted internship application shown in the status message.

 1. Test case: `delete 0`<br>
    Expected: No `internApplication` is deleted.
-Error message is displayed
+Error message is displayed.

-1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+1. Other incorrect `delete` commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Saving data